Toby Keith: Restaurant chain

+The franchise collapsed through the 2010s.
+By 2020, lawsuits across the country had resulted in Capri and his companies being ordered to pay tens of millions of dollars in civil judgements.
+Capri was revealed to be an ex-mobster who used the Toby Keith-branded restaurants, along with Rascal Flatts-branded restaurants, to defraud developers.

+Other ventures

 In 2009, Keith also established a line of clothing, TK Steelman.

-February 2010 marked the opening of the Toby Keith's I Love This Bar & Grill in the Winstar World Casino, exit 1 on Interstate 35 in Oklahoma.
-Other locations opened in 2010 by the Capri Restaurant Group included those in Great Lakes Crossing in Auburn Hills, Michigan, and in the Shops at West End in St. Louis Park, Minnesota.
-Both of which closed in 2015.

-In 2011, Keith introduced a new drink named “Wild Shot".
-At first it was only available in Mexico, but now is sold and served in America.
-It is a featured drink in his restaurant chain, I Love this Bar and Grill.

-Keith's music career and his various other business ventures have made him one of the wealthiest celebrities in the United States.
+Keith's music career and his various other business ventures made him one of the wealthiest celebrities in the United States.
 The July 15, 2013, edition of Forbes magazine features Keith on the cover with the caption "Country Music's $500 million man".
-The article titled "Cowboy Capitalist" by Zack O'Malley Greenburg also contains information regarding Keith's earnings as a musician over the course of his career, such as earning $65 million in the past 12 months, which surpasses the earnings of even more well known musicians such as Jay-Z and Beyoncé and that he hasn't earned less than $48 million a year over the past 5 years.
-Keith has written at least one #1 country single over the past 20 years and the partnership between his own label, Show Dog-Universal, and Big Machine Records, which Keith also helped found in 2005.
+The article titled "Cowboy Capitalist" by Zack O'Malley Greenburg also contains information regarding Keith's earnings as a musician over the course of his career, such as earning $65 million in the past 12 months, which surpasses the earnings of even more well known musicians such as Jay-Z and Beyoncé and that he has not earned less than $48 million a year over the past five years.
+Keith wrote at least one No. 1 country single per year over the past 20 years and the partnership between his own label, Show Dog-Universal, and Big Machine Records, which Keith also helped found in 2005.